Ceres Imaging gets $25M to intelligently scan crops from above

-Agtech startup Ceres Imagine which uses computer vision and spectral imaging tech to deliver insights about crops to farmers has closed a new round of funding.
+Agtech startup Ceres Imaging, which uses computer vision and spectral imaging tech to deliver insights about crops to farmers, has closed a new round of funding.

-The Oakland-based company has pulled in a $25 million round led by Insight Venture Partners with participation from Romulus Capital.
+The Oakland-based company has pulled in a $25 million round led by Insight Venture Partners, with participation from Romulus Capital.
 They have raised around $35 million to date.

 Since the company closed their Series A, they’ve continued expanding their efforts beyond vineyards and orchards into “row crops” like corn, soybeans and wheat.
 While those crops may be lower margin by nature, they offer a big opportunity when it comes to scaling up their operations and tackling problems on a bigger scale.